What's inside this article:

 - Loop video

-Copy a content item
+Copy a story

 - The prefix [Copy] - is added to the title.